European Union of Medical Specialists: Observers

-List of medical specialties represented
+Medical specialties represented

 The UEMS represents more than 50 medical disciplines through various bodies and structures.
-The most important ones are the 43 Specialist Sections, which represent independently recognised specialties.
+The most important ones are the 43 Specialist Sections, which represent independently recognized specialties.
 They have created a European Board as a subgroup, in conjunction with the relevant European Society, with a view to defining European standards of medical education and training.
 They also contribute to the work of Multidisciplinary Joint Committees (MJC) which address fields of a multidisciplinary nature.